devubhamanek/onlinedirectory-angular-webapi/README.md

 # onlinedirectory
-this is use to create an online directory where user can ubmit their website
+This is use to create an online directory where user can submit their website